TechEmpower measures the performance of web application platforms and frameworks.

-“With ServerCentral, we didn’t have to worry about the hardware at all.
+“With SCTG, we didn’t have to worry about the hardware at all.
 It was magically ready to go.
 All we had to do was install our software and get data.”

 CTO for TechEmpower

-For us, lending server space and expertise to TechEmpower was a way to give back to the open source community, which has given us all so much knowledge and support.
-No one was making money off the project, but everyone was benefitting from the data TechEmpower publishes.
+For us, lending server space and expertise to TechEmpower was a way to give back to the open source community, which has given us so much knowledge.

 How better framework performance helps everyone — and why it has to be open source

-“We see scenarios all the time where a business is successful, but the software team can’t catch the application up to deal with the additional load,” says Brian.
-“Horizontally scaling usually isn’t an option forever — often it’s necessary to make the application faster.
+“We see scenarios all the time where a business is successful, but the software team can’t catch the application up to deal with additional load,” says Brian Hauer, TechEmpower CTO.
+“Horizontally scaling usually isn’t an option forever — it’s just necessary to make the application faster.
 And that can be challenging when the framework limits the performance.”

 “We realized people can make more informed decisions if they have performance data at the start, so we set out to generate reliable data.
-ServerCentral gave us the hardware we needed to get it done and give everyone an opportunity to make their applications faster.”
+SCTG gave us the hardware we needed to get it done so anyone has the opportunity to make their applications faster.”